ProteinQure/cbh21-protein-solubility-challenge/README.md

 ## Challenge Aim

 It is the objective of this project to use our provided dataset of protein structure and solubility value pairs in order to produce a solubility predictor with comparable accuracy to sequence-based predictors reported in the literature.
-The provided dataset to be used in this project is created by following the dataset curation procedure of SOLart, and this hackathon project has a similar aim to this manuscript.
+The provided dataset to be used in this project is created by following the dataset curation procedure described in [the SOLart paper](https://academic.oup.com/bioinformatics/article/36/5/1445/5585748), and this hackathon project has a similar aim to this manuscript.

+## The dataset

+[more info here]

 ### Example Output
 You code should output a file called `predictions.csv` in the following format: